Jerome-Celle/RignonNoel.github.io/workshops/drf/content.md

  - We need to create an URL hierarchy representing sensible resources.

- - Ressources need to be in plural
+ - Resources need to be in plural

 ---